Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Complete intersections

-which must be the case since $\sum_i a_i \geq \sum_i d_i$ and $\dim Y \geq 3+k$. \end{proof} In fact, for general choices of the $H_i$, the Fano scheme will have expected dimension.
-We will prove this here under the assumption that the Fano scheme is nonempty for general choices of the $H_i$.
-This assumption is proven in the next section.
+where the first inequality follows from \eqref{eq:CIDegreeBound} and the second uses that by assumption $\dim X \geq 3$, hence $\dim Y \geq 3+k$. \end{proof} In other words, when $X = H_1 \cap \cdots \cap H_k$ is a complete intersection of ample hypersurfaces of dimension at least 3, and $\P(\sE) \to B$ a contraction of a contractible class $[C]$ such that $(-K_Y - \sum_{i=1}^kH_i) \insec C \geq 0$, a dimension estimate leads us to expect that $X$ contains curves of class $[C]$.
+In fact, for general choices of the $H_i$, the Fano scheme parametrizing these curves will have expected dimension.
+We will prove this here under the assumption that the Fano scheme is nonempty.
+This assumption holds by \cref{prop:PermutationPositive} in the next section.